Component

 createComponent Function

-Creates a new component with the specified schema and optional lifecycle hooks.
+Creates a new component with the specified schema.

 - Parameters: